LScD (Leicester Scientific Dictionary)

 6.Removing numbers: All digits which are not included in a word are replaced by space.
 All words that contain digits and letters are kept because alphanumeric characters such as chemical formula might be important for our analysis.
-Some examples for words containing numbers are “co2”, “h2o” and “21st”.
+Some examples are “co2”, “h2o” and “21st”.

 7.Stemming: Stemming is the process of converting inflected words into their word stem.
-As stemming removes suffixes and reduces the number of words in corpus, this step results in uniting several forms of words with similar meaning into one form and also saving memory space and time .
+This step results in uniting several forms of words with similar meaning into one form and also saving memory space and time .
 All words in the LScD are stemmed to their word stem.

-8.Stop words removal: In natural language processing, stop words are defined as words that are extreme common but provide little value in a language.
-Some common stop words in English are ‘I’, ‘the’, ‘a’ etc. In our research, we used ‘tm’ package in R to remove stop words .
+8.Stop words removal: Stop words are words that are extreme common but provide little value in a language.
+Some common stop words in English are ‘I’, ‘the’, ‘a’ etc. We used ‘tm’ package in R to remove stop words .
 There are 174 English stop words listed in the package.

-Step 5.Writing the LScD into CSV Format: There are 1,673,824 plain pre-processed texts for further analysis.
+Step 5.Writing the LScD into CSV Format: There are 1,673,824 plain processed texts for further analysis.
 All unique words in the corpus are extracted and written in the file “LScD.csv”.

 The Organisation of the LScD

 The total number of words in the file “LScD.csv” is 974,238.
-Each field in the file is described below:
+Each field is described below: